tdore92/project-1/README.md

 <li>How to add segments to the snake</li>
 <li>How the score & high score would work</li>

-Once this was done the TA's checked my code to verify I was on the right path and I was free to proceed with the projects.</p>
+<p>Once this was done the TAs checked my code to verify I was on the right path and I was free to proceed with the projects.</p>

  <h3>The Grid</h3>